 It’s that time of year again!
-Burning Man here we come!
+Time to prepare for our annual Burning Man experience.
+Black Rock City, Nevada here we come!

 In past posts I’ve mentioned that Burning Man has played a major role in our lives.
-In fact, my love of bicycles was finally rekindled in a big way at Burning Man.
+In fact, Tom and I met at Burning Man in 2012.
+I'm heading into my seventh burn, and it will be Tom's eleventh!

-Burning Man, for those who are unfamiliar, is an annual social experiment in the Black Rock Desert of Nevada.
+The Burning Man festival (though it really isn't a festival in the traditional sense), for those who are unfamiliar, is an annual social experiment in the Black Rock Desert of Nevada.
 70,000 people come from all over the world to live in a commerce-free society for one week.
 There are hundreds of beautiful, large scale art installations built and burned within that week.
-This will be my fifth year in a row visiting Black Rock City, and it is Tom’s ninth!
-We actually met at Burning Man in 2012, my first burn.

 Preparing for Burning Man can be a daunting task even for the most seasoned veterans.
 For burgins (Burning Man slang for first time Burning Man attendees) preparation can be very overwhelming.
-Here’s a list of my steps for Burning Man preparation, and an approximate idea of when I try to complete each step.
+So here we present our giude: How to Prepare for Burning Man.
+(Also check out my first-hand experience of going to Burning Man alone !)

 If it is your first year going to Burning Man you do NOT need to join a camp!
 This is a common misconception!
-Many, many people come to Burning Man as individuals, and do not join theme camps.
+While theme camps can be a lot of fun, many people come to Burning Man as individuals, and do not join theme camps.
 My first year at Burning Man I went completely solo, and visited Black Rock City with no camp affiliation.
 It was fantastic!!

 At Burning Man “Radical Inclusion” is an important part of the culture.
 Radical Inclusion means that everyone is included and welcome.
 While this may sound like a simple thing, radical inclusion is what makes Burning Man so special for a lot of people.
 If you wake up and feel like wearing a banana costume with combat boots while you discuss astrophysics with the NASA engineer camped next door that is not only acceptable, but encouraged!
 If you want to wear a polo shirt, khakis, and loafers while you climb a 30 foot tall art structure in a dust storm that’s great, go for it!
 Just about any and all legal behavior is accepted in Black Rock City as long as it does not harm anyone around you.

-Radical inclusion means that it is REALLY fun to plan costumes and camp decorations for Burning Man.
+Radical inclusion means that it is REALLY fun to plan Burning Man costumes and camp decorations.
 I usually try to get the supplies I need for these in May/June so that I have a couple months to work on the things I’m creating.
+(Need help decorating your burner bike?)

 I also order lots of LED blinky toys/jewelry around this time of year.
-It is very important that everyone is well lit at night at Burning Man because there are hundreds of art cars driving through the streets of Black Rock City all night, and if you are not well lit they cannot see you!!
+It is very important that everyone is well lit once the sun goes down because there are hundreds of art cars driving through the streets of Burning Man at night, and if you are not well lit they cannot see you!!
 “Darkwad” is Burning Man slang for someone who is unlit at night- don’t be one!

 There is nothing for sale at Black Rock City besides ice and coffee.
 You are expected to bring all of the water and food you will need to survive for a week in the desert.
 This requires some planning!

+July is also the month to figure out what you want to eat at Burning Man!
 I usually create a spreadsheet with my breakfast, lunch, and dinner planned out for each day I will be in Black Rock City.
-This insures that I don’t run out of food before the end of the week.
+This ensures that I don’t run out of food before the end of the week.

 Coolers can be tricky to manage in the desert, so I try to plan as many shelf-stable meals as possible.
 Some of my go-to foods are cereal with shelf-stable milk boxes, shelf stable Tasty Bites indian food packs, canned chicken, and Pringles….lots of Pringles.
 None of these are foods I eat in my regular life, but the desert is very dehydrating, and in Black Rock City your body will crave salt in a way you have likely never experienced.
 Oh!
 And pickles, do NOT forget to bring pickles!